 Although great family dogs, Silkies are still prone to a number of hereditary and congenital conditions that can adversely affect their health – not to mention your budget.
 Some of the conditions and illnesses Silkies are prone to include eye conditions such as cataracts; nerve problems such as spongiform leukodystrophy; hip problems such as Legg-Calve-Perthes disease; and joint conditions such as medial patellar luxation.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Silky Terrier inherits anything other than a beautiful coat, you’re covered.